 If you are staying in Ao Nang, here are a few recommended stays:

 For a cheap guesthouse to book in advance, at least for your first night or so, I highly recommend Aonang Goodwill for their clean rooms, fast wi-fi internet, and excellent staff.

-If you want a nicer place, check out Haleeva Sunshine Resort or book with the Ascot Krabi and ask for one of their mountain-facing rooms.
-OR if you want real luxury I recommend The Cliff Aonang Resort or the beautiful villas at Ao Nang Paradise Resort
+If you want a nicer place, check out Ao Nang Paradise Resort or book with the Ascot Krabi and ask for one of their mountain-facing rooms.
+OR if you want real luxury I recommend the beautiful Alisea Boutique Hotel or The Cliff Aonang Resort.

 Click here for a map of the Aonang area, with points of interest, and many nearby restaurants and bars.